buz321/AWS/AWS Solution Architect.md

 ## ECS vs EKS

 ## Cross-origin resource sharing (CORS)
-Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in <U>one domain<U> to interact with resources in a different domain.
+Cross-origin resource sharing (CORS) defines a way for client web applications that are loaded in one domain to interact with resources in a different domain.